COSI-Lab/meeting-minutes/_posts/2017-2-1-meeting-minuted.md

 ## AGM Batteries
 Kyle shows off a youtube video about AGM batteries, which is what all of the labs UPS's run on.

-##Syslog Stuff: In Case We Get Pwned
+## Syslog Stuff: In Case We Get Pwned
 Jake shows off a program that logs the traffic on our servers for security reasons.

 # Project Updates

-##VPN
+## VPN
 Milton created an open VPN server.

-##Robotics
+## Robotics
 Robotics will most likely meet this saturday.

 # Announcements

-##VR Game Jam
+## VR Game Jam
 Hunter is hosting a VR game jam next saturday in the labs.

-##Two Job Offers
+## Two Job Offers
-Jeana tells the lab that there is a co-op oportunity availible through NVidea and job making a website for a local meet packig company.
+Jeanna tells the lab that there is a co-op oportunity availible through Nvidia and job making a website for a local meat packing company.

-##Mirror milestone: almost 0.25PB
+## Mirror milestone: almost 0.25PB
-Ben tells the lab that 248.93 TB worth of traffic running through mirror.
+Ben tells the lab that we'll be hitting 250TB of bandwidth through the new iteration of Mirror since it was created in April.

-##CD backup
+## CD backup
-Bobby found an old CD backup wich noted the milestone of 1 TB of bandwidth.
+Bobby found an old CD backup wich noted the milestone of 1 TB of bandwidth on the first iteration of Mirror in 2004, as well as other historical items

 # After Meeting Slot

-## (2/1) Alexa Skills Workshop
+## Alexa Skills Workshop
 Mike shows off how to build an alexa skill in the ITL.